 \section{Numerical Analysis and Discussion}

-In our numerical scan, we consider the following ranges for the model free parameters:
+In our numerical analysis, we make a random scan over the following ranges for the model free parameters:

 where we take into account all the above mentioned constraints except the relic density.
-In Fig.~\ref{constraints}, we present the allowed ranges of the model free parameters that satisfy all the theoretical and experimental constraints listed above for 20k benchmark points (BPs).
+Note also that all the 20k benchmark points (BPs) used in this analysis are in agreement with the experimental bounds from PandaX-4T 2021~\cite{PandaX-4T:2021bab}.
+In Fig.~\ref{constraints}, we present the allowed ranges of the model free parameters that satisfy all the theoretical and experimental constraints listed above for 20k BPs.

-From the top-left panel in Fig.~\ref{constraints}, one learns that the new extra CP-even scalar could be either heavier or lighter than the SM-like Higgs for all possible values of the mixing and the singlet VEV.
-In the top-right panel, we display the values of the inert masses $m_{H^{0},A^{0},H^{\pm}}$.
-Clearly, the mass range difference could not be larger than 500 GeV due to the perturbativity conditions on the couplings $\lambda$'s.
-In the bottom-left panel, we show $|\lambda_{3}|$ versus $\lambda_{4}$ for the values of $m_{H^{\pm}}$ shown in the palette.
-In this case, for most of the BPs with light charged scalar mass, the coupling $\lambda_{3}$ must take values well below 0.1, due to the constraints from the di-photon Higgs decay $R_{\gamma\gamma}$.
-However, for the heavier charged scalar, this constraint is less severe and therefore the $\lambda_{3}$ could be large $\mathcal{O}(1)$. $\lambda_{4}$ can take large values as the conditions on $\lambda_{\pm}$ in Eq.(\ref{eq:Unit}) is fulfilled.
-In the bottom-right panel, we show the new physics contributions to the oblique parameter constraints $\Delta S$ and $\Delta T$, where the different ellipses correspond to $68\%$, $95\%$ and $99\%$ CL intervals obtained from the precise measurement of various observables.
-Note that most of the BPs correspond to negative values of $\Delta_{inert}=(m_{H^{0}}^{2}+m_{A^{0}}^{2}-2m_{H^{\pm}}^{2})/2m_{H^{\pm}}^{2}$, and therefore negative $\lambda_{4}$.
+From the top-left panel in Fig.~\ref{constraints}, one learns that the new extra CP-even scalar could be either heavier or lighter than the SM-like Higgs boson for all possible values of the mixing and the singlet VEV.
+In the top-right panel, we display the values of the inert masses $m_{H^{0},A^{0},H^{\pm}} $.
+Clearly, the mass range difference could not be larger than 500 GeV due to the perturbativity conditions on the couplings $\lambda $'s.
+In the bottom-left panel, we show $|\lambda_3 | $ versus $\lambda_4 $ for the values of $m_{H^{\pm}} $ shown in the palette.
+In this case, for most of the BPs with light charged scalar mass, the coupling $\lambda_3 $ must take values well below 0.1, due to the constraints from the di-photon Higgs decay $R_{\gamma\gamma} $.
+However, for the heavier charged scalar, this constraint is less severe and therefore the $\lambda_3 $ could be large $\mathcal{O}(1) $. $\lambda_4 $ can take large values as the conditions on $\lambda_{\pm} $ in Eq. (\ref{eq:Unit}) is fulfilled.
+In the bottom-right panel, we show the new physics contributions to the oblique parameter constraints $\Delta S $ and $\Delta T $, where the different ellipses correspond to $68\% $, $95\% $ and $99\% $ CL intervals obtained from the precise measurement of various observables.
+Note that most of the BPs correspond to negative values of $\Delta_{inert}=(m_{H^{0}}^2 +m_{A^{0}}^2 -2m_{H^{\pm}}^2 )/2m_{H^{\pm}}^2 $, and therefore negative $\lambda_4 $.